Dysgraphia is a condition that affects handwriting.

 While your child is growing up, the following are some very important interventions for dysgraphia that you can introduce:

-Typing is probably the most important skill you can teach them because they will need the speed advantage as they grow and go through higher levels of education.
+Typing is probably the most important skill you can teach your child because they will need the speed advantage as they grow and go through higher levels of education.

 At Work Interventions For Dysgraphia